Amanastel/Revly_assignment/README.md

    git clone https://github.com/Amanastel/Revly_assignment

 ## Usage
+- Visit the API documentation at `http://localhost:8888/swagger-ui/` to explore available endpoints.
 To use the Doubt Resolution System:

 1. Create an account as a student or tutor.